fallen-icarus/cardano-aftermarket/Benchmarks.md

 Max: 14 Bids
 Bottleneck: Memory

-## Accepting Bid UTxOs
+## Accepting SpotBid UTxOs

 If the associated Auction UTxOs are closed separately, throughtput could double.

-#### Each Bid UTxO uses three assets for the bid.
+#### Each SpotBid UTxO uses three assets for the bid.
 The associated Auction UTxOs were closed in the same transaction.
 | Bids Accepted | Tx Fee | Req.
 Collateral |
 |:--:|:--:|:--:|
 | 1 | 0.293522 ADA | 0.440283 ADA |